 July 2023 Status: Application processing for several license types have improved with the completion of onboarding of staff.
 Further, staff schedule meetings with applicants seeking site licenses to discuss outstanding items.
 Notification is sent confirming receipt of applications and notification when licenses are issued.
+July 2024 Status: Application processing times or individual license types is within 30-day performance measure.
+Implementation of Temporary Military Applications is developed and automated for online submission and processing.

 - 1.8 Streamline the licensing process to improve efficiency and staff performance.

-July 2023 Status: Business modernization steps completed including completion of business process mapping and could be mapping. - 1.9 Migrate the entire licensing process online to promote timeliness, reduce staff workload, and provide better customer service.
+July 2023 Status: Business modernization steps completed including completion of business process mapping and could be mapping.
+July 2024 Status: Business process and requirements activities concluded.
+New Project Request considered by DCA governance to allow for next steps in the Business Modernization process. - 1.9 Migrate the entire licensing process online to promote timeliness, reduce staff workload, and provide better customer service.